Welcome to the Department of Modern Languages

 Masters in Applied Second Language Acquisition Accepting Applications

-The Department of Modern Languages is recruiting students for the fifth class of its Masters in Applied Second Language Acquisition to begin in the fall of 2015.
+The Department of Modern Languages is recruiting students for the sixth class of its Masters in Applied Second Language Acquisition to begin in the fall of 2016.
 This one-year, intensive program prepares students for careers in second language teaching in Chinese, French, German, Italian, Japanese, Spanish, and English as a Second Language (ESL).
 The program will interest three groups of students with undergraduate degrees: 1) native speakers of English with a major in foreign language studies; 2) native speakers of English with humanities degrees and second-language experience; 3) international students with degrees in humanities and language-related fields.

 For additional information, please visit Masters in Applied Second Language Acquisition.

 We extend a warm welcome to our new faculty member and graduate students.